vulk29/Solving_BP_R/content/tutorials/tutorial8/_index.md

 Load a sample from twitter into your R. You have two options:
 * First option: Download a new dataset from twitter:

-  For gathering a dataset from twitter you need a regular twitter account and an "academic researcher account" (https://developer.twitter.com/en/solutions/academic-research).
+  For gathering unlimited data from twitter you need a regular twitter account and an "academic researcher account" (https://developer.twitter.com/en/solutions/academic-research).
 Please note that the setup of the latter requires some waiting.
 Twitter will manually approve the purpose of your research before they open the account.
 This takes roughly a day.

   If you decide so, please search for some characteristics of tweets, for example, hashtags in a given time period and download this data to your machine.